HiBorn4/AI-powered-document-processing-and-extraction-system/README.md

-data 1

-YS
-UTS
-EL
-Ra

-For EL the Prompts which we used further are considering GL values due to confusion if we use a new chat then we can get good accuracy

-PDF 1

-PDF 2

-PDF 3

-PDF 4

-PDF 5

-data 2
-YS UTS EL rBAR  Ra n

-n value incorrect
-ys uts n
-n
-n
-n uts ys

-data 3

-YS UTS EL RRVALUE RaMICRO NVALUE

-data 4

-second stage

-data 5

-YP
-TS
-EL
-Ra

-May 27th Requirement
-One Prompt
-Data Unavailable
-High Accuracy for Mapping
-Refine the Prompts

-May 28th Results
-All the values are being mapped wrong
-Reason:
-On one side we are tell openai to:
-1. Make it DATA UNAVAILABLE  if a particular attribute is not present
-2. On the other hand we are telling it to Rigorously search for each and every attribute 2.1 Because No attribute has DATA UNAVAILABLE it is rigorously mapping any trash value***
-3. We are facing EL GL cross mapping due to combined prompt
-4. It is not recognizing the Coil No. too in other invoices we have Dimensions

-Advantages
-High Accuracy
-Robust

-May 28th New ML Model

-ResNet50
-Yolov8

-Step 1: Convert PDFs to images.

-Step 2: Tabular Data Detection using YOLOv5 & Resnet50:

-Using YOLOv5, detect the tabular data, crop the image, and convert it to PDF Using Resnet50, detect the tabular data, crop the image, and convert it to PDF Compare YOLOv5 accuracy with Resnet50 accuracy
-Compare Original image inputs with YOLOv5 results and Resnet50 results

-Step 3: Apply necessary image preprocessing steps.

-Step 4: Using Adobe Acrobat OCR, extract the excel format of the cropped converted PDF.

-Step 5: Using python code, remove the noise from the extracted excel file and maintain the general structure of the output.

-ResNet50
-Labelling
-Classes
-Train 5 Layers 168 neurons each layer
-Freezing each layer
-adjusting weights according to the output

-Yolov8
-Yolov8 High Accuracy nearly 92% accuracte
-High amount of dataset is required nearly 100

-May29th
-Explain the Model
-Make specified information regarding the documents Switch Cases for specific Company Format
-Each Cases ke liye example
+### Data Analysis Summary

+#### Data 1: JSW

+**Attributes:**
+- YS
+- UTS
+- EL
+- Ra

+**Note:** For EL, previous prompts considered GL values due to confusion.
+Using a new chat can improve accuracy.

+summarize_Prompt = '''
+Ensure that the extraction is accurate by following these steps:

+1. Identify the Correct Column and Row:
+   - Search for the exact column labeled 'Result'.
+   - Extract information strictly from this column and verify its accuracy by cross-referencing the row data.

+2. Match the Following Formats:
+   - JSW Steel Coil:
+     ```json
+     {
+         "(Coil No. Its Corresponding value)": {"YS": "value", "UTS": "value", "EL": "value", "Ra": "value"},
+         ...
+     }
+     ```

+Please extract the following information from the attached report strictly from the column labeled 'Result' and nowhere else:
+- Coil No.
+- YS (Mpa)
+- UTS (Mpa)
+- EL (%)
+- Ra (μm)

+3. Important Instructions:
+   - **Key Identification:**
+     - Ensure only Coil No. and its corresponding values are extracted.
+Use the provided example as a guide.
+   - **Accurate Value Extraction:**
+     - Ensure each attribute (YS, UTS, EL, Ra) is extracted from the exact row corresponding to the Coil No.
+     - Rigorously recheck the value of n.
+If there are any incorrect mappings, change them.
+     - Recheck the values of EL and Ra for accuracy.
+Ensure the values are from the correct row.
+   - **Avoid Adjacent Column Errors:**
+     - Double-check that values are not mistakenly taken from adjacent columns.
+   - **Verify Attribute Correspondence:**
+     - Confirm that each attribute matches the correct Coil No. and avoid mixing values from different rows.

+4. Generate an Aesthetically Pleasing JSON:
+   - Format the JSON output for the report with meticulous spacing and relevant units.
+   - For any unavailable data, return the message "Data Unavailable".

+Example JSON Formats:

+{
+    "NCS6500037": {"YS": "440 Mpa", "UTS": "510 Mpa", "EL": "24.8%", "Ra": "1.6 μm"},
+    ...
+}

+---

+#### Data 2: Tata

+**Attributes:**
+- YS
+- UTS
+- EL
+- rBAR
+- Ra
+- n

+**Issues Noted:**
+- Incorrect n values.
+- Mixed-up attributes:
+  - YS, UTS, n
+  - n
+  - n
+  - n, UTS, YS

+---

+#### Data 3: Jamshedpur

+**Attributes:**
+- YS
+- UTS
+- EL
+- RRVALUE
+- RaMICRO
+- NVALUE

+---

+#### Data 4: Posco

+**Stage:** Second Stage

+---

+#### Data 5: Hyundai

+**Attributes:**
+- YP
+- TS
+- EL
+- Ra

+---

+### Requirement Review: May 27th

+**Goals:**
+- One prompt
+- "Data Unavailable" if an attribute is not present
+- High accuracy in mapping
+- Refine prompts

+**Results:**
+- All values were mapped incorrectly.

+**Reason:**
+1. Conflict in instructions:
+   - Requirement for "Data Unavailable" if an attribute is not present.
+   - Requirement to rigorously search for each attribute.
+     - This led to mapping any found value because no attribute was marked as "Data Unavailable."
+2. EL and GL cross-mapping due to combined prompt.
+3. Failure to recognize Coil No. in some invoices, leading to dimension errors.

+---

+### Advantages

+- High accuracy
+- Robust performance

+---

+### New ML Model Implementation: May 28th

+**Models:**
+- ResNet50
+- YOLOv8

+**Steps:**

+1. **Convert PDFs to Images**

+2. **Tabular Data Detection Using YOLOv5 & ResNet50:**
+   - Detect tabular data using YOLOv5, crop the image, and convert it to PDF.
+   - Detect tabular data using ResNet50, crop the image, and convert it to PDF.
+   - Compare YOLOv5 accuracy with ResNet50 accuracy.
+   - Compare original image inputs with YOLOv5 results and ResNet50 results.

+3. **Image Preprocessing**

+4. **OCR Extraction Using Adobe Acrobat:**
+   - Extract the Excel format of the cropped converted PDF.

+5. **Python Code for Noise Removal:**
+   - Remove noise from the extracted Excel file.
+   - Maintain the general structure of the output.

+---

+### ResNet50 Model Details

+**Labelling:**
+- Classes

+**Training:**
+- 5 layers with 168 neurons each
+- Freezing each layer
+- Adjusting weights according to the output

+---

+### YOLOv8 Model Details

+- High accuracy: Nearly 92%
+- Requires a large dataset: Approximately 100 samples

+---

+### Considerations for May 29th

+**Model Explanation:**
+- Detailed explanation of the models used.
+- Specific information regarding the documents.

+**Switch Cases for Specific Company Formats:**
+- Provide examples for each case.

+---

+This structured approach ensures clarity in identifying issues, applying models, and refining processes for better accuracy and robustness in data extraction and analysis.